SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/create.md

 description: ticket newTicket
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request
 so.topic: help
 language: en
 ---

 # Create a request

-> [!TIP]
-> If you are very busy and just need to register a request fast, see [New quick request][1].

-A request can arrive in the system via an e-mail from the customer, or you can register it manually via the **New request** screen.
+A request can arrive in the system via an email from the customer, or you can register it manually via the **New request** screen.
 This would be the case if a customer makes an enquiry by phone.

+## Workflow

 1. Select **Requests** > **New request**.

 2. When you create a new request, the **To** field has the following purposes:

     * By default, the contact(s) entered here will also be the contact(s) for the new request.
-    * Contact(s) entered here will receive the message (in the **Message** tab) by e-mail (even if the access level of the message is set to **Internal**).
+    * Contact(s) entered here will receive the message (in the **Message** tab) by email (even if the access level of the message is set to **Internal**).
     * If you enter more than one contact, the first contact will be the main contact for the request.
 You can click and drag the contacts to change the order.

     In the **To** field, start typing the name (or phone number) of the contact.
 In the list of search results, use the up/down arrow keys on your keyboard to select a contact and press **ENTER**.